awsdocs/amazon-personalize-developer-guide/doc_source/recording-events.md

 # Recording events<a name="recording-events"></a>

- Amazon Personalize can make recommendations based on real\-time *[event](https://docs.aws.amazon.com/general/latest/gr/glos-chap.html#event)* data only, historical event data only \(see [Importing bulk records](bulk-data-import.md)\), or a mixture of both\.
+ With both Domain dataset group and Custom dataset group, Amazon Personalize can make recommendations based on real\-time *[event](https://docs.aws.amazon.com/general/latest/gr/glos-chap.html#event)* data only, historical event data only \(see [Importing bulk records](bulk-data-import.md)\), or a mixture of both\.
 Record events in real\-time so Amazon Personalize can learn from your user’s most recent activity and update recommendations as they use your application\.
 This keeps your interactions data fresh and improves the relevance of Amazon Personalize recommendations\.

  You can record real\-time events using the AWS SDKs, AWS Amplify or AWS Command Line Interface \(AWS CLI\)\.
 When you record events, Amazon Personalize appends the event data to the Interactions dataset in your dataset group\.